onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ####Running the example outside of maven
 To run this example outside of maven, add all of the jars that correspond to the dependencies referenced in this project's pom to the classpath.
 There is an example `run.sh` script included in this project.
 Edit the script so that the paths are correct on your system.
-By default the script is configured for CDH 4.7 and Impala 1.4 installed via parcels.

-Here are the relevant paths for jars to add to the classpath:
+Here are the relevant paths for jars to add to the classpath, using the default locations for CDH 4.7 and Impala 1.4 installed via [parcels](http://blog.cloudera.com/blog/2013/05/faq-understanding-the-parcel-binary-distribution-format/):

 	HADOOP_CLIENT_DIR=/opt/cloudera/parcels/CDH/lib/hadoop/client/
 	HIVE_LIB_DIR=/opt/cloudera/parcels/CDH/lib/hive/lib